โญ Recent Review โ Airport Pick-Up in Buenos Aires

 (Commonly known as Aeroparque)

 Aeroparque Jorge Newbery (IATA: AEP) is a major airport located in Buenos Aires, Argentina, situated just 2 kilometers northeast of the city center along the Rio de la Plata.
-Primarily serving domestic flights and some regional international routes, AEP is a key hub for airlines like AerolÃneas Argentinas and LATAM Argentina.
+Primarily serving domestic flights and some regional international routes, AEP is a key hub for airlines like Aerolรญneas Argentinas and LATAM Argentina.
 The airport features a range of amenities including dining, shopping, and transportation services.
 Due to its proximity to downtown Buenos Aires, travel time to AEP typically ranges from 15 to 30 minutes by car, making it highly convenient for travelers.
 To ensure a smooth trip, it’s advisable to consider traffic conditions.

-Tranfers Puerto Madero
+Airport to Puerto Madero

-Tranfers San Telmo
+Airport to San Telmo

-Tranfers La Boca
+Airport to La Boca